Legb4/HeliX/readme.md

     *   Check WSS/HTTPS ports match browser URL and client config (`js/config.js`).
     *   Check OS firewall rules on server.
     *   If using LAN IP, ensure it's correct.
 *   **Cannot Connect from Outside LAN:** Verify firewall rules *and* router port forwarding.
-See "Installation & Setup" section 7.
+See "Installation & Setup" section 6.
 *   **Registration Failed ("Identifier already taken" or "Invalid identifier format"):** Choose a different temporary ID matching the required format (3-30 chars, letters, numbers, -, \_).
 *   **Chat Request Failed ("User '...' is unavailable."):** Verify peer's ID and ensure they are online and registered.
 The peer might have disconnected.
 *   **Port Conflict ("Address already in use"):** Stop the other application or configure HeliX to use different ports via the manager menu (Options 1-4).
-*   **Handshake Timeout:** If the connection hangs during initiation, check console logs on both clients and the server for errors.
+*   **Handshake Timeout:** If the connection hangs during initiation, check console logs on both clients (enable Client Debug via manager option 6) and the server (enable Server Debug via manager option 5) for errors.
 Network latency or firewall issues could interfere.
 *   **Disconnected by Server (Rate Limit):** If you see an alert about being disconnected for exceeding the rate limit, you sent too many messages too quickly.
 Wait a moment and reconnect.

 ---